 Often jokingly referred to as the Scandinavian Ten Commandments, Jante’s Law lays out ten principles of humility that a good Norwegian should strive for, including “you are not to think that you are smarter than we are” and “you are not to think you know more than we do.”
 But at the risk of violating this law, here are a few fun facts that I think I’ve learned about Norwegian so far, although I’m probably wrong.

 - “En” at the end of the word means “the” (i.e. Hobbiten = The Hobbit.)
-But it you want to make something plural, just slap an “er” its backside (i.e. Hobbiter = Hobbits.)
+But if you want to make something plural, it seems that all you have to do is slap an “er” on its backside (i.e. Hobbiter = Hobbits.)

-- There are an inordinate number of letters and combinations of letters that represent the sound “sh” — s, sj, rs, skj, kj, and ki — this last one leading to the mispronunciation of my name as “Shimberly.”
-(By the way, Oslo is pronounced “ooshloo” and Norske, meaning “Norwegian,” is pronounced “Noorshk.”)
+- There appear to be an inordinate number of letters and combinations of letters that represent the sound “sh” — s, sj, rs, skj, kj, and ki — this last one sometimes leading to the mispronunciation of my name as “Shimberly.”

 - A bit like French, Norwegian drops the last consonant of a word ending in “d,” “t,” or “v.”
 For example, God Jul (meaning essentially “Merry Christmas”) sounds like “Goo Yool.”
 However, vowels like “e” at the end of a word are always pronounced, so that words like ikke and T-bane sound like “EEK-keh” and “TAY-bah-NEH.”